 What is Gnosticism?

-Gnosticism (from the Greek root word for “knowledge”) is a religious and philosophical framework which was used by many ancient civilizations to understand their universe and the religious worlds they inhabited.
+Gnosticism (from the Greek root word for “knowledge”) is a religious and philosophical framework which was used by numerous ancient civilizations to understand their universe and the religious worlds they inhabited.

 In essence, it privileged “knowledge” and the need for one to “know the truth” about their reality above all else.
 Something along the lines of “the Truth will set you free.”

-It’s important to bear in mind that this not a religion, or a series of religious traditions – even though we have the tendency to call some religious “Gnostic Religions”.
+It’s important to bear in mind that “Gnosticism” (if there even was such an -ism) was not a religion, nor a series of religious traditions as some Wikipedia articles would have it (and even though we have the tendency to call some religious “Gnostic Religions”).

-Plus it means I won’t have to dish out a crash course in a half-dozen schools of thought (everything from Middle to Neo-Platonism, to Manichaeism, to Valentianism, etc.)
+Plus it means I won’t have to dish out a crash course in a dozen schools of thought (everything from Middle to Neo-Platonism, to Manichaeism, to Valentianism, etc.).

-So with that in mind, let’s looks over a couple of things and see where this reading can take us!
+So with that in mind, let’s see where this reading can take us!

 A World of Ignorance